jordiqui/BrainLearnJR/Readme.md

 ## Overview

-[Stockfish][website-link] is a **free and strong UCI chess engine** derived from Glaurung 2.1 that analyzes chess positions and computes the optimal moves.
+[Brainlearn][website-link] is a **free and strong UCI chess engine** derived from Glaurung 2.1 that analyzes chess positions and computes the optimal moves.

-Stockfish **does not include a graphical user interface** (GUI) that is required to display a chessboard and to make it easy to input moves.
-These GUIs are developed independently from Stockfish and are available online. **Read the documentation for your GUI** of choice for information about how to use Stockfish with it.
+Brainlearn **does not include a graphical user interface** (GUI) that is required to display a chessboard and to make it easy to input moves.
+These GUIs are developed independently from Brainlearn and are available online. **Read the documentation for your GUI** of choice for information about how to use Brainlearn with it.

-See also the Stockfish [documentation][wiki-usage-link] for further usage help.
+See also the Brainlearn [documentation][wiki-usage-link] for further usage help.

 ## Files

-This distribution of Stockfish consists of the following files:
+This distribution of Brainlearn consists of the following files:

   * [README.md][readme-link], the file you are currently reading.